pessiv/pessiv.github.io/README.md

 - Figure out how to make a website with react for Pinkku
 - Install react
 - Look up cool elements made by other people
+- Look up a tutorial for making a react site